Shayetet 15: Operations against militant vessels

-On September 23, 1984, in front of the Sidon beach Dvor team 853, under the command of Lieutenant Yehiel Klusky, noticed at 5:30 that some militants were trying to penetrate.
+On September 23, 1984, in front of the Sidon beach, at 5:30, Dvor team 853, under the command of Lieutenant Yehiel Klusky, noticed that some militants were trying to penetrate.
 In an exchange of fire with IDF soldiers on the beach, 3 militants were killed and several were captured.
-On October 19, 1984, near the Coast of South Lebanon Dvor blocked a militant boat killing two militants in exchange of fire.
+On October 19, 1984, near the Coast of South Lebanon, a Dvor blocked a militant boat, killing two militants in an exchange of fire.